-If the above applied to your, that is, you have been assessed as refugee, but you do not meet the other criteria for the grant of a 866 protection visa, you will not be returned to your home country if returning you would breach Australia’s non-refoulement or protection obligations.
+If the above applied to you, that is, you have been assessed as refugee, but you do not meet the other criteria for the grant of a 866 protection visa, you will not be returned to your home country if returning you would breach Australia’s non-refoulement or protection obligations.

 You should be aware that if you have a Protection Visa application refused, you may not lodge another application unless the Minister grant you the permission to do so (click here to learn how).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you apply for this visa or any other visas (click here to find other visas).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation to help you apply for this visa or any other visas (click here to find other visas).
 Click here if to learn if you are required to pass the s 501 character test.

 041 222 4020 or WeChat: AUDvisa